attogram/games/README.md

 ## License

-* The Games Website is an open source project licensed under the MIT License.
+* The Attogram Games website builder is an open source project licensed under the MIT License.
-* The Games Website automates the inclusion of many open source games, each with its own license.
+* The Attogram Games website builder automates the inclusion of many open source games, each with its own license.
 * See each individual game directory for more information.